Forgot iPhone Passcode? Here're 5 Ways to Unlock or Reset It [iOS 17]

 FAQs

-Can I Unlock My iPhone Without Resetting It?
+Can I Unlock My iPhone without Resetting or Restoring It?

 Yes, but only if your iPhone is running iOS 17 or later, and you have changed your iPhone passcode within the last 72 hours.